-The Shallow Man guide to Amsterdam Zuid
+The Shallow Man Guide to Amsterdam Zuid

-The Shallow Man recalls a great song that he loved during his salad days which talked about a place where membership was a smiling face and one could brush shoulders with the stars.
+The Shallow Man recalls a great song that he loved during his salad days which talked about a place where membership was a smiling face, and one could brush shoulders with the stars.
 I never found that place, but am still looking.
 I also recently heard a song by Phil Collins called another day in paradise, which I believe nicely sums which brings me to the subject of today’s post.
 Amsterdam Zuid.

-The shallow man has lived, hunted, loved, drank, ate, shopped and partied in this part of Amsterdam for such a long time, that it has become his adopted home.
+The shallow man has lived, hunted, loved, drank, ate, shopped and partied in this part of Amsterdam for such a long time that it has become his adopted home.
 I am more than qualified to provide a review of the pros and cons of the area.
-My comments may upset some people and if as a result I’m forced to sit through the entire Sinterklaas arriving in the Netherlands ceremony and am surrounded by Zwarte Piets, all of whom insist that they are not racist and are black because they’ve been through a chimney.
-I’ll look at my critics and say “Fight the Power”.
+My comments may upset some people, and if as a result, I’m forced to sit through the entire Sinterklaas arriving in the Netherlands ceremony and am surrounded by Zwarte Piets, all of whom insist that they are not racist and are black because they’ve been through a chimney.
+I’ll look at my critics and say, “Fight the Power”.
 The things I do for my readers!

 Say it loud, say it proud, the shallow man loves Amsterdam Zuid.
-I’ll start my journey through Zuid in a place where I’ve been known to spend time and hard earned money, the PC Hooftstraat.
+I’ll start my journey through Zuid in a place where I’ve been known to spend time and hard-earned money, the PC Hooftstraat.
 This is the main upmarket (expensive) shopping street in the Netherlands.
 Full of exclusive stores such as Armani, Jimmy Choo, Church menswear and several jewellers with collections that will make your eyes water.

 An often overlooked part of Amsterdam is the Rivierenbuurt.
 A stone’s throw (if you have huge muscles and a good aim) away from the Pijp and Amsterdam Rai.
 A lovely little suburb full of an interesting mix of yuppies, young couples with families and traditional working-class families that have lived in the neighbourhood for generations.
 It’s a friendly, Gezellig (pleasant) place.
 The Maasstraat has some terrific Wine Dealers, cafes and restaurants.
 It’s safe, clean and has the added benefit that property prices for both buying and renting tend to offer better value for money than the Pijp or other Amsterdam Zuid neighbourhoods.
-It’s also home to one of best Italian deli’s in Amsterdam, Feduzzi.
+It’s also home to one of the best Italian delicatessen’s in Amsterdam, Feduzzi.

 If you go to the Palladium and manage to bag yourself that footballer, gangland kingpin or law firm Senior Partner, they will most likely live in this street that also appears in the Dutch version of monopoly.
 Grand houses and spouses are much in evidence.
-As are the absolutely essential Range Rovers and Porsche Cayenne’s to deal with the challenging terrain that runs from the end of the Churchilllaan to the Apollolaan Hilton.
+The absolutely essential Range Rovers and Porsche Cayenne’s are to deal with the challenging terrain that runs from the end of the Churchilllaan to the Apollolaan Hilton.
 If you have several million Euros that you’ve lost down the back of your sofa, then buy an apartment here.
 If you are incredibly overpaid and have between 5 to 10,000 Euros a month to spend on rent, then this is the place for you.

-The Stadionbuurt, home to upper middle classes, expats and even more expats.
+The Stadionbuurt is home to upper middle classes, expats and even more expats.
 It’s the only neighbourhood in Amsterdam Zuid where you can receive two parking permits per apartment, without a waiting list.
 There isn’t too much to do in the neighbourhood itself, but the advantage is that whether by bike, public transport or car it’s easy to reach any other part of Amsterdam.
-The posh and the working their way towards poshness, live close together in this area like bats in a cave.
+The posh and the working their way towards poshness live close together in this area like bats in a cave.
 It’s upper-middle-class suburban heaven.
-Minorities are usually “staff” for the residents of the neighbourhood and the nearby Apollolaan, who like the shallow man are too good to do their own cleaning, ironing or navigate the complex technology that makes up modern household appliances.
+Minorities are usually “staff” for the residents of the neighbourhood and the nearby Apollolaan, who, like the shallow man are too good to do their own cleaning, ironing or navigate the complex technology that makes up modern household appliances.
 Rental prices here are extremely high, hence the number of Expats in the area who are on company relocation packages and have failed to negotiate with the cheap suited estate agents, thus keeping the rental prices artificially high.

 So ends my summary of Amsterdam Zuid.
 No drivers of four-wheel drive cars or silver foxes were hurt during the writing of this article.